 B. How to create QR Codes

 To create a QR Code, you need a professional QR Code generator tool such as Scanova.

 Here, you can Sign Up for a 14-day free trial.
 And then select from a range of 26 categories, according to the content you want to link.

 For use cases such as keychains, pet tags, name plates, and memorials, you will need to create QR Codes in DXF format.

 Besides, in order to create QR Codes flawlessly, you should keep the following best practices in mind:

 1. Always design and brand your QR Code.
 A Custom-designed QR Code attracts 50-200% more scans than a black-and-white QR Code.

-2. Always write a short help note to assist end users of what to do.
-This will act as a CTA element and direct end users of what needs to be done.
+2. Always write a short help note to assist end users with what to do.
+This will act as a CTA element and direct end users on what needs to be done.
 A simple line such as ‘Scan to register’ will help.